Getting Married in Denmark as a Binational Couple

 • 🇩🇪🇷🇺 German-Russian couples — The most common combination.
 German bureaucracy for Russian partners is extremely difficult.
 Denmark solves this completely — our marrying in Denmark from Germany guide covers the cross-border logistics step-by-step.

 • 🇬🇧🇪🇺 British-EU couples — Since Brexit, UK citizens face new hurdles marrying in EU countries.
-Denmark remains the easiest option.
+Denmark remains one of the simpler options.

 • 🇪🇺🇹🇷 EU-Turkish couples — Turkish citizens with a Schengen visa can marry in Denmark without the complex Turkish consulate procedures.

-• 🇺🇸🇪🇺 American-European couples — US citizens can marry in Denmark during a tourist visit and have the marriage recognized in all 50 states.
+• 🇺🇸🇪🇺 American-European couples — US citizens can marry in Denmark during a tourist visit; recognition of the marriage in the US is handled at the federal level, with apostille recommended for state-level use.

 • 🇪🇺🇺🇦 EU-Ukrainian couples — Many Ukrainian refugees and residents have chosen Denmark for its speed and simplicity.